nonspecialist/logspout-logstash/README.md

 With both retry options, log lines will be lost when Logstash isn't available.
 Set the environment variables to any nonempty value to enable retrying.
 The default is disabled.

+### Workaround for broken journald log driver

+As per https://github.com/moby/moby/issues/38045, Docker 18.6.x and 18.9.x (and perhaps later) have a broken implementation of journald, where large log messages are not properly terminated, leading to multiple messages from the same container being concatenated into a single message, separated by a carriage return ("\r")

+If you have this particular scenario, you can set the BROKEN_JOURNALD environment variable to any value, to have logspout-logstash-k8s split these messages into multiple log events before annotating them with the relevant Docker and Kubernetes attributes and sending them on.

+However, **WARNING**, this will split _all_ messages on a carriage return, meaning that any container output which genuinely contains those characters will be converted into multiple messages.
+Examples might include the output from `yum install`, or other interactive commands.

+### Environment Variables

 This table shows all available configurations: